First Time Renting or Buying

 Another rule that is worth knowing about.

-that can mean is that you cannot buy that nice, newer, place next
+can mean is that you cannot buy that nice, newer, place next door and

 It can even mean that when you buy a different park

-you could end up breaking the rule of limitation to one rented
+could end up breaking the rule of limitation to one rented lot.

 Planning to Buy a